US STOCKS-Wall St falls after disappointing jobs data

 Traders virtually priced out an interest rate increase at the Fed's June 14-15 meeting, according to CME Group's FedWatch.
 They see a less than 40 percent chance of a hike in September and November, with a 48 percent chance in December.

-Seven of the 10 major S&P 500 sectors were lower, with the health index's 1.33 percent fall leading the decliners.
+Eight of the 10 major S&P 500 sectors were lower, with the utilities index's 1.08 percent fall leading the decliners.

-Endo International slumped 40 percent to $15.95 after the drugmaker slashed its 2016 revenue and profit forecasts.
-The stock dragged other specialty drugmakers, such as Horizon Pharma, Mallinckrodt and Valeant .

 An accommodative Federal Reserve and a recovery in oil prices have helped U.S. stocks rebound from sharp losses at the start of the year.
 However, the rally lost momentum in the past two weeks, weighed by underwhelming quarterly earnings and data.